lasuillard-s/mockoon-novnc/README.md

         http://localhost:3000/path/to/mock

+    > Only port range in 3000-3999 will be forwarded by configuration, otherwise NGINX will respond with **404 Not Found**.

 ## 📔 Usage

 You can try this image with Docker Compose by simply checking it out and running `docker compose up --build`.
 For more details, please check `docker-compose.yaml` file.